IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 | sat-ocs-cephrgw-gold | ceph-rgw | N/A | N/A | N/A | SSD |Delete |
 | sat-ocs-noobaa-gold | noobaa |  N/A | N/A | N/A | N/A | Delete |

-## Creating the Red Hat Openshift Container Storage - Local Storage storage configuration
+## Creating the Red Hat Openshift Container Storage - Local storage configuration

 ### Detailed steps